Sagebox/Pybox/README.md

 </p>

 <h2 align="center">
-  Easy-to-Use, Non-Event-Driven GUI-based tools for Python
+  Easy-to-Use, Powerful GUI-based tools for Python
 </h2>

 Pybox is a set of GUI-based tools to help you add GUI components to your program, all without adding a lot of event-driven or GUI-specific code just to have